shapawar/simplestructure/docs/scaffolding.md

 * This file includes dependencies, devDependencies, scripts to run app, and more.

 ## server.js:
-* This file is useful for initializ component based routing, modules,  . custom and default middlewares.
+* This file is useful for initializ component based routing, modules,custom and default middlewares.